nathanml/Reddit-Project/README.md

 # Reddit Project

-Outputs posts from top reddit threads specified by user
+Web application built using Python and Django that outputs posts from top reddit threads specified by user.

 ## Dependencies
 To install dependencies, run